-and Fascination with flight dates centuries.
-English cleric Roger Bacon wrote about mechanical flight around 1250 A.D., according to the Library Congress.
-Leonardo da Vinci designed flying machines and a parachute from 1485 to 1500.
-The 1783 when Jean first aerial voyage took place in WAYNE TUISKULA François Pilâtre de Rozier and Marquis d'Arlandes took flight in a Montgolfier hotair balloon.
+Fascination with flight dates centuries. back English cleric Roger Bacon wrote about mechanical flight around 1250 A.D., according to the Library Congress.
+Leonardo da Vinci ANTIQUES, designed flying COLLECTIBLES machines and a parachute from of loon.

+& ESTATES 1485 to 1500.
+The first aerial voyage took place in WAYNE TUISKULA 1783 when Jean François Pilâtre de Rozier and Marquis d'Arlandes took flight in a Montgolfier hotair balloon.
 Two years later in 1785, Jean-Pierre Blanchard and John Jeffries crossed the English Channel by balloon.
-DaVinci's parachute design was put to use in 1797, when André Jacques Garnerin made the first human parachute descent from a balloon.
+DaVinci's parachute design was put to use in 1797, when André Jacques Garnerin made the first human parachute descent from a bal-